rogerio-romao/tchef/README.md

 written in Typescript and ships with the types, so it's ready to get help from your IDE on using it and autocompletion.

+For now, I haven't been able to have it run with a normal import in the browser.
+It works but with `import tchef from './node_modules/tchef/dist/index.js';` instead of `import tchef from 'tchef'.
+That will have to do for now, until I figure out the solution - suggestions welcome!

 ### Installation & Basic Usage

 ```sh